-You should take the Celiac Test if you experience unpleasant symptoms after eating products that contain wheat, rye, barley, and oats.
-The test must be taken following six weeks of a gluten-containing diet to ensure accurate results.
+You should take the Coeliac Test if you experience unpleasant symptoms after eating products that contain wheat, rye, barley, and oats.
+The sample must be collected following six weeks of a gluten-containing diet to ensure accurate results.

 You should take the test if:

-- you have had diarrhea for over two weeks
+- You have had diarrhoea for over two weeks

-- you suffer from colitis (inflammation of the inner lining of the colon)
+- You suffer from colitis (inflammation of the inner lining of the bowel)